ICLRandD/Blackstone/README.md

 <img src="https://iclr.s3-eu-west-1.amazonaws.com/assets/iclrand/Blackstone/blackstone_pipeline.svg">

-Owing to a complete dearth of labelled part-of-speech and dependency training data for legal text, the `tokenizer`, `tagger` and `parser` pipeline components have been taken from [spaCy's](https://spacy.io/) `en_core_web_sm` model.
+Owing to a scarcity of labelled part-of-speech and dependency training data for legal text, the `tokenizer`, `tagger` and `parser` pipeline components have been taken from [spaCy's](https://spacy.io/) `en_core_web_sm` model.
 By and large, these components appear to a do a decent job, but it would be good to revisit these components with custom training data at some point in the future.

 The `ner` and `textcat` components are custom components trained especially for Blackstone.